wp-plugins/wpsso-am/readme.txt

 == Screenshots ==

-1. The WPSSO AM Settings Page
+1. The WPSSO PLM Settings Page
-2. The App Product Tab
+2. The Place and Location Tab

 == Changelog ==